 The risk of a major complication is lower for endovascular repair, as the operation does not interfere with the circulation as much as open surgery.
 However, the graft may develop endoleak.
-As a result, you may need follow up with scans to ensure that the graft is secure in the Aorta.
+As a result, you may need to follow up with scans to ensure that the graft is secure in the Aorta.

 After uncomplicated endovascular repair, most patients return to the hospital ward for one to three days.
 You should be able to eat and drink normally once fully awake following your aneurysm repair.
 The nurses will aim to getting you sitting up and walking as soon as possible.
-Once you are up and about, you should be able to leave hospital, but may need painkilling tablets for up to a week.
+Once you are up and about, you should be able to leave the hospital, but may need painkilling tablets for up to a week.

 Is surgery successful?

-If aneurysms are successfully repaired, this prevents them blocking or bursting and there is a very high likelihood that you will return to a normal life.
+If aneurysms are successfully repaired, this prevents them from blocking or bursting and there is a very high likelihood that you will return to a normal life.
 Full recovery takes between 3 and 6 months after open surgery and 2 weeks after endovascular repair.
 The speed of recovery will also be affected by your age and general fitness.